 Research and innovation

-The breadth of our capabilities allows us to take a true ‘atoms-to-products’ approach to process engineering and design, with impact across virtually all industrial sectors, including oil-and-gas, healthcare and pharmaceuticals, consumer products, foods and feeds, advanced materials and devices, and environmental protection.
+The breadth of our capabilities allows us to take a true ‘atoms-to-products’ approach to process engineering and design, with impact across virtually all industrial sectors, including oil-and-gas, renewable energy integration, healthcare and pharmaceuticals, consumer products, foods and feeds, advanced materials and devices, and environmental protection.

 Our research is funded by research councils, industry and charities both in the UK and overseas.